Intercountry Adoption

 • Mtwara Region in southern Tanzania due to the threat of terrorism.

-Country Summary: Violent crime, such as assault, sexual assault, robberies, mugging, and carjacking, is common.
-Local police may lack the resources to respond effectively to serious crime.
+Country Summary: Violent crime such as assault, sexual assault, robberies, mugging, and carjacking, is common.
+Police forces have limited resources to respond effectively to serious crime.

-Terrorist groups could attack in Tanzania with little or no warning, targeting embassies, police stations, mosques, and other places frequented by Westerners.
-Please see the additional information below regarding the increased threat of terrorism in Mtwara Region.
+Terrorist groups could attack in Tanzania with little or no warning, targeting embassies, police stations, mosques, and other places frequented by tourists.
+Please see the information below regarding the increased threat of terrorism in Mtwara Region.

-Members of the LGBTI community have been arrested, targeted, harassed, and/or charged with unrelated offenses.
-Individuals detained under suspicion of same-sex sexual conduct could be subject to forced anal examinations.
+Members of the LGB community have been arrested, targeted, and harassed.
+Due to their sexual orientation and identity LGB individuals may experience a higher likelihood of being targeted by police.
+People detained under suspicion of same-sex sexual conduct could be subject to invasive physical exams such as forced anal exams.

 Read the country information page for additional information on travel to Tanzania.